millinon/jump.wtf/README.md

 ### Link deletion process

-When a link to be deleted is submitted to `s.hh`, the link is first checked as existing, and the link's stored deletion password checked with the one stored in DynamoDB (salted and hashed).
+When a link to be deleted is submitted to `submit.hh`, the link is first checked as existing, and the link's stored deletion password checked with the one stored in DynamoDB (salted and hashed).

 If the request is verified, then the link is marked as inactive in DynamoDB.
 If the link is a file, the file is deleted from the corresponding S3 bucket, and invalidated in CloudFront.

+It's worth noting that since the `jumpTo` method can be accessed through HTTP GET, URLs and files that have been deleted may still be accessible by someone who previously followed a link.
+However, jump.wtf is not intended to securely hide information - someone could always write down the long-form URL or save the 'private' file, so it can be accessed after deletion.
+Private files avoid this risk by requiring URLs to be signed, but there's nothing stopping someone from downloading a file before it has been deleted or before its click limit has been reached.

 ## API

 Out of interest from a few people in adding an API for extensibility, I've started writing an API to allow applications to create jump.wtf links.
 Since I needed to make sure that the API follows a consistent input format, I decided to write the API specification in a way that can be used for input validation and for documentation.
 The documentation can be browsed in an (ugly) JSON format [here](https://jump.wtf/a), and HTTP POST requests are accepted at the same URL.
+This is certainly not a sane way of designing an API, but it is very fun to work with in terms of defining remote procedure calls.
+In a sense, the data being used to define the API methods is also being used as code defining how the API methods are implemented.

 Here's an example of a command to generate a link:
 ```bash
 $ curl -H 'Content-Type: application/json' -X POST -d '{"action":"genURL","input-url":"https://example.com"}' https://jump.wtf/a
 {"success":true,"url":"https:\/\/jump.wtf\/a2uB"}
 ```

-It makes sense to use a single API to handle all requests, so once the remaining methods are implemented, I'll begin replacing the not very reliable code that handles the form requests with code that directly accesses the API.
-This way, input validation can occur uniformly, and errors can be identified and handled more easily.
+This example uses the command-line cURL program to call the `genURL` method, but the API works with any language that speaks HTTP(S).
+In the `api-examples/` directory, there is an example of a few Win32 C++ programs that use the jump.wtf API.

+The API supports the following methods, indicated by an `action` field:

+* `genURL`: generates a jump.wtf shortened URL
+* `genUploadURL`: generates a jump.wtf URL that a file can be uploaded to, which can then be used in `genFileURL`
+* `genFileURL`: generates a jump.wtf shortened URL from an already-uploaded file
+* `jumpTo`: resolves a jump.wtf URL to its long form
+* `delURL`: deletes a previously generated URL
+* `getBalance`: looks up a promo code's balance

+There is a help interface provided over HTTP GET [here](https://jump.wtf/a/action=help), which serves as documentation.
+The documentation is generated from the API itself, instead of a separate document.
+This means that details of each method, like the parameters required and the types of each parameter, are used for validating API calls, and are encoded as JSON to explain how to properly make API calls.
+Certain properties, like regular expressions used to verify parameters, and values representing acceptable limits (such as the length of an input URL) are stored as configuration files, meaning that updating the configuration immediately updates the code used for both generating the documentation and for processing input.

+The HTML-exposed functionality has all been re-routed through the API, so that validation is uniform regardless of the input method.
+This is nice, because even if I modify the HTML form (possibly introducing bugs along the way), I can be certain that the API is still providing a consistent interface.

+## Promo Codes

+Promotional codes were added as a way to add some value to the site, by allowing users to include codes with submissions to gain extra features.
+Promo codes are stored in a separate DynamoDB table (again, a relational database would be equal or better for this use case), such that each code is associated with a number of custom URLs and large file 'credits'.
+A custom URL allows a user to request a certain key, using the key (instead of a randomly generated one) as the short-form link, or to upload a file that is a (configurable) number of times larger than the default maximum file size.
+As an example of usage, I was able to assign the URL https://jump.wtf/jump\_src to this repository by using the web interface, entering my generated promotional code in the `promo-code` field, and `jump\_src` in the `custom-url` field.
+Promo codes are generated by adding a row to the promo code table through any AWS interface.

 ## Dependencies